 All these instances might feel like this other life(that I have created) is so dependent on me..but the truth is far from it.
 I need this reassurance, this comfort, this communication, this security and not her.
 She has not completed even 2 years but she makes me a complete woman in ways she wouldn’t know.

 That’s why you need to embrace motherhood… It could be rocky, a roller coaster ride, bumpy path… But you are still the captain of this relation ‘ship’.

-You are a completely perfect momma, even though no one says the same to you, feel it and love such beautiful experience of motherhood.
+You are a completely perfect momma, even though no one says this to you, feel it and love such a beautiful experience of motherhood.